-First issue of The Script published September 1980 by Dave Meyersburg.
-(First Electronic publication of The Script January 2011)
+First issue of The Script published-September 1980 by Dave Meyersburg.
+(First electronic publication of The Script-January 2011)

 Club celebrated its 25th anniversary in August 1988 with a huge pig picking.
-The pig picking is still an annual picnic event today.

-Other annual events have evolved such as, Train day at the Clements, Small Parts Day, Indoor/Outdoor Flea Markets, Christmas Party, Woody's tours and Janet Merkel's Shenandoah weekends.
+The pig picking is still an annual picnic GWC event.
+Other annual events still occur--Small Parts Day, Summer Picnic at Sully, Indoor/Outdoor Flea Markets, December Brown Bag, and the Christmas Party.